amitjoy/feature-flags-for-osgi/README.md

 ## Why? [![start with what and why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://featureflags.io/feature-flags/)

 This is an implementation of the Feature Toggles pattern (also known as Feature Flags) for OSGi Service Platform.
 Feature Flags (also known as Feature Toggles and Feature Controls) is a software development practice that facilitates the easy enablement and disablement of deployed functionalities.
 Besides, feature flags ease the management of the feature's entire lifecycle.
-These allow you to manage components and compartmentalize risk.
+These allow you to manage components and compartmentalise risk.
 We can also roll out the features to a specific group of users or exclude the group from accessing it, perform A/B test and much more.
-It’s also way to test how your features perform in the real world and not just in an artificial test environment.
+It’s also the way to test how your features function in the real world and not just in an artificial test environment.
 Therefore, feature toggle is a widespread agile development practice in the context of continuous deployment and delivery.

 ----------------------------------------------------------------